inspec/inspec/docs/dev/plugins.md

 Execution occurs implicitly via `Thor.start()`, which is handled by `bin/inspec`.
 Keep reading.

+You should also be aware of one other activation event: if the CLI is invoked as `inspec help`, *all* CliCommand plugins will activate (but will not be executed).
+This is so that each plugin's help information can be registered with Thor.

 ### Implementation class for CLI Commands

 In your `cli.rb`, you should begin by requesting the superclass from `Inspec.plugin`: